Network · Ports

 RDP

-Remote Desktop is commonly reviewed closely because of its administrative exposure.
+Remote Desktop is reviewed closely because of its administrative exposure.

-PIPEDA does not prescribe a fixed list of approved or prohibited ports, but it does require organizations to use safeguards appropriate to the sensitivity of the information they handle.
-Reviewing unnecessary open ports, remote access services, and exposed databases is part of that broader security mindset.
+PIPEDA does not prescribe a fixed list of approved or prohibited ports, but it does require safeguards appropriate to the sensitivity of the information handled.
+Reviewing unnecessary open ports, remote access services, and exposed databases is part of that mindset.

-Publicly reachable admin interfaces, remote access tools, and database ports should generally be exposed only when there is a specific operational need and layered protections are in place.
+Publicly reachable admin interfaces, remote access tools, and database ports should generally be exposed only with a specific operational need and layered protections in place.

-If a port is open and you do not expect it to be reachable, review the service and the network controls protecting it.
+If a port is open and you don't expect it, review the service and the network controls protecting it.

-Check host firewalls, cloud security groups, and network ACLs to confirm only the ports you intend to expose are allowed.
+Check host firewalls, cloud security groups, and network ACLs so only intended ports are allowed.

-If a service is no longer needed, stop it and disable it so it does not reopen a port after a restart or deployment.
+If a service is no longer needed, stop and disable it so it does not reopen a port after a restart.

-Remote administration services are often safer when limited to trusted IPs, VPN access, bastion hosts, or private network paths.
+Remote admin is safer limited to trusted IPs, VPN access, bastion hosts, or private network paths.

-Router port forwarding rules, cloud load balancers, and old migration settings can accidentally leave services reachable from the internet.
+Router port forwarding, load balancers, and old migration settings can leave services reachable.

 What is an open port?